swimos/swim-java-bindings/rust-java-bridge/bytebridge/README.md

 ```
 There are multiple methods that we could use for receiving these properties in Rust.
 We could implement a FFI builder around the struct, provide each field as a method parameter or derive a byte representation for it.

-Bytebridge will derive a Java class for building the configuration (with optional constraints on the fields) and then copy the Rust input into a new file.
+Bytebridge will derive a Java class for building the configuration (with optional constraints on the fields) and then derive a Rust reader for the input.
 To use it, we need to add some attributes to the fields:

 ```rust
 #[bytebridge]